acays/CSE-MonitoringSystem/README.md

 -of file_name.txt - Saves the target file to file_name.txt on the client machine

-    -if not specified file will be named server_file.txt
+    -if not specified the file will be named server_file.txt

 -hs hostIP - Sets the server IP